You are here: Home > Help > Server Health Monitoring > Load Average

 Downtime Hurts.
 Start monitoring and stop worrying.

-Our server monitoring service continually tests your website to keep you online and performing fast.
-Fully-featured plans start from just $19 / month.
+Our monitoring service continually tests your servers & web sites to keep you online and performing fast.
+Fully-featured plans start from just $44 / month.

-But don't listen to our spiel - Grab a free trial and decide for yourself »
+But don't listen to our spiel - Decide for yourself with a free trial »